AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 ![Layered architecture diagram showing composable query engine stack with application interface at top, parser and optimizer in second layer, Substrait plan exchange in the middle, DataFusion Rust and Velox C++ executors in fourth layer, Apache Arrow IPC below, and object store/Parquet/Iceberg at the bottom](./images/composable-query-engines/composable-query-engine-stack.png)

 **Layer 1: The Query Interface.** The application presents queries as SQL strings or DataFrame API calls.
 This layer handles user-facing concerns: parse, validate column references, resolve types.
-It produces a logical plan—a tree of relational operators describing what to compute, not how.
+It produces a logical plan, a tree of relational operators describing what to compute, not how.

 **Layer 2: Optimization.** The optimizer transforms the logical plan into a physical plan.
 This is where join ordering, partition pruning, predicate pushdown, and scan selection happen.
 The optimizer is where most engine-specific intelligence lives.
 DataFusion implements a pluggable optimizer pipeline where custom rules can be inserted at each optimization pass.